BennyClemmens/webservices-budget-2526/README.md

 - `NotFoundException` in service toegevoegd
 - as a result: `undefined` niet meer nodig
 - handling for deletion of non existing place neccessary?

+### Modules

+- refactored controller and service into a module